 Nutrition Major Volunteers in Ethiopia

 Nia traveled across three regions in Ethiopia training health workers in nutrition, speaking with families of malnourished children, as well as speaking with communities to help spread good nutritional practices.
 Speaking about her experience, Nia said “As a nutrition major, it was amazing getting to apply the lessons learned and skills developed at Penn Nursing to my experiences out in the real world.
-The new experience I’ve gained during my time in Ethiopia has instilled in me a deeper appreciation for community nutrition work”.
+The experience I gained during my time in Ethiopia instilled in me a deeper appreciation for community nutrition work”.